-The only person who seems to understand the sentient, cigar-chomping duck from another planet is pretty Beverly Switzer (Thompson), lead singer of the rock group The Cherry Bombs.
+The only person who seems to understand the sentient, cigar-chomping, beer-drinking duck from another planet is pretty Beverly Switzer (Thompson), lead singer of The Cherry Bombs.
 Several ladies auditioned unsuccessfully for the role of Beverly – amongst them Tori Amos, Belinda Carlisle and Phoebe Cates.

 Working with Beverly, Howard pieces together how he got here.
-Laser scientist Dr Jenning’s experimental beam accidentally works as a transporter, bringing in beings from other worlds.
+Laser scientist Dr Jenning (Jeffrey Jones) has an experimental giant laser beam that went haywire and now accidentally works as a transporter, bringing in beings from other worlds.

 Filled to the beak with duck puns (Howard reads Playduck magazine, carries a Mallardcard, etc), Howard the Duck scored some laughs from the kids, but not enough to keep packing the cinema seats.